-Large fabric structures are available with two framing types: rigid frames and open web trusses.
+Large fabric structures are available with two framing types: rigid frame structures and open web trusses.
 While there are pros and cons to each system, one advantage of rigid frames is that they may be engineered to safely support loads, including loads from collateral systems such as conveyors.

 Collateral systems such as conveyors and bridge cranes simplify the process of moving inventory in, out and around the building.
 Without these systems, it is a time-consuming, manual process to move material.
 Keeping conveyors and cranes attached to the building frame keeps them out of the way and maximizes the available floor space inside the building.